neoforged/Documentation/docs/blocks/index.md

 Blocks are, obviously, essential to the Minecraft world.
 They make up all the terrain, structures, and machines.
 Chances are if you are interested in making a mod, then you will want to add some blocks.
 This page will guide you through the creation of blocks, and some of the things you can do with them.

-One block to rule them all
+One Block to Rule Them All
 --------------------------

 Before we get started, it is important to understand that there is only ever one of each block in the game.
 Even though you might see thousands of dirt blocks, or stone blocks, or crafting tables in the world, there is only ever one of those actually registered to the game.
 It is just displayed a lot of times.

 Due to this, a block should only ever be instantiated once, and that is during registration.
 Once the block is registered, you can then use the registered reference as needed.
 See the [registration] page for more information on how to register game objects, such as blocks.

-Creating blocks
+Creating Blocks
 ---------------

-### Basic blocks
+### Basic Blocks

 For simple blocks which need no special functionality (think cobblestone, wooden planks, etc.), the `Block` class can be used directly.
 To do so, during registration, instantiate `Block` with a `BlockBehaviour$Properties` parameter.
 This `BlockBehaviour$Properties` parameter can be created using `BlockBehaviour$Properties#of`, and it can be customized by calling its methods.
 For instance: